open5e/open5e/source/classes/wizard.rst

     **The Book's Appearance.** Your spellbook is a unique compilation of spells, with its own decorative flourishes and margin notes.
-It might be a plain, functional leather volume that you received as a gift from your master, a finely bound gilt-­‐edged tome you found in an ancient library, or even a loose collection of notes scrounged together after you lost your previous spellbook in a mishap.
+It might be a plain, functional leather volume that you received as a gift from your master, a finely bound gilt-edged tome you found in an ancient library, or even a loose collection of notes scrounged together after you lost your previous spellbook in a mishap.